 There are many driving schools to choose from.
 They vary from national or local driving schools, to independent driving instructors and separating the good from the bad can be difficult when you’re not sure what to look for.

-This section will provide useful tips and advice on how to find a good driving school or instructor, along with the type of questions you need to ask the school before committing to a course or making payment upfront.
+This section will provide useful tips and advice on how to find a good driving school, along with the type of questions you need to ask the driving instructor before committing to a course or making payment upfront.